mchmarny/knative-demos/image-deploy/README.md

 # Simple image deploy using Service

-In this demo we will deploy a pre-built sample docker image of [simple-app](https://github.com/mchmarny/simple-app) to Knative cluster.
+In this demo we will deploy a pre-built docker image of [simple-app](https://github.com/mchmarny/simple-app) to Knative cluster.

 ```bash